Hino Motors: Canada

 Hino has been marketing trucks in Canada since the 1970s.
 Hino Motors Canada Ltd., is the exclusive distributor of Hino products in Canada, and is part of the Toyota Group of Companies, with head office and Parts Distribution Centre in Mississauga, Ontario.
 In May 2006, Hino opened a new 132,000 sqft assembly plant in Woodstock, Ontario, employing at first 45 (grown since to more than 70) and with an annual capacity of 2,400 trucks.
 It began assembly of Class 4 and 5 trucks in 2006 and continued to do so until 2010.
 Since then, it has been building only Class 6 and 7 trucks.

 Colombia

 Hino Motors Manufacturing Colombia (HMMC) is a partnership between the Mitsui group and the Colombia manager for the Hino brand, PRACO-Didacol S.A.
 The partnership assembles medium and heavy trucks, destined mainly to the export market for the Andinean and Central American countries.
 The factory was opened on 9 October 2007 in Cota, a municipality near the capital city of Bogotá.
 From this facility, the FCJ and Hino Dutro (300, 500 and 900 series) trucks are assembled.
 The Mitsui-Keiretsu is the principal shareholder and owner of this factory.
 The plant produced the 1000th unit in July 2009.
 The 20,000th truck was finished on 14 May 2014.

+India

+Hino and Ashok Leyland have had a cooperative agreement for engine production in India since 1986.
+In 2017, a new agreement was made between them to manufacture Hino's advance diesel engines in India and Hino will procure parts from the local market through Ashok Leyland's Network.